 All classes will start and end at the designated times.
 Class breaks and lunch will be observed strictly as shown on the class schedule.
-No trainee will leave his/her classroom or shop without permission from the instructor.
-Violation of this rule will be just cause for suspension.
+No trainee shall leave his/her classroom or shop without permission from the instructor.
 Trainees will not be allowed to leave campus (except for lunch) during school hours without permission from the instructor.

 Full-time preparatory classes meet Monday through Friday from 8:00 a.m. until 2:30 p.m. unless a different schedule is approved by the President.
-Students will receive credit for 6 hours for each day of attendance (less any absence hours, including tardies or leaving early).
+Students will receive credit for 6 hours for each day of attendance (less any absence hours, including tardies and leaving early).
 High school students must attend as scheduled by their respective schools during this time period.

-Cooperative Work Programs
+Cooperative Work Program